-Recent results on phase locking of an FFO to an external reference oscillator have been used to develop the practical concept of the integrated receiver with phase-locked loop [9, 16, 19] presented schematically in Fig 4.
-Following this concept a 350 GHz receiver chip containing a quasioptical SIS mixer, a phase-locked flux flow oscillator, a harmonic SIS mixer and an SIS multiplier as a source for the harmonic mixer (optional) has been designed, fabricated and successfully tested.
-The FFO is phase-locked to the n-th harmonic of a 10 GHz synthesized source ($n \approx 30 - 35$) using room temperature electronics with a PLL loop bandwidth of about 20 MHz.
-The signal from an external harmonic multiplier driven by another synthesizer is used to test the integrated receiver with phase locked FFO.
-The down-converted IF signal of the phase locked SIR is presented in Fig.5.
+Recent results on phase locking of an FFO to an external reference oscillator have been used to develop the practical concept of the integrated receiver with phase-locked loop [9,16,19] presented schematically in Fig. 4.
+Following this concept a 350 GHz receiver chip containing a quasioptical SIS mixer, a phase-locked FFO, a harmonic SIS mixer and an SIS multiplier as a source for the harmonic mixer (optional) has been designed, fabricated and successfully tested.
+The FFO is phase locked to the nth harmonic of a 10 GHz synthesized source ($n \approx 30-35$) using room temperature electronics with a PLL bandwidth of about 20 MHz.
+The signal from an external harmonic multiplier driven by another synthesizer is used to test the integrated receiver with phaselocked FFO.
+The down-converted IF signal of the phase-locked SIR is presented in Fig. 5.
 The resolution bandwidth of the spectrum analyzer is 100 kHz; which satisfies all needs for spectral application of the submillimeter receiver.
 In this experiments we used the FFO of the traditional rectangular design, which only allowed phase locking in specific frequency ranges.
 These results will be published elsewhere [18].

-The present state of development of the PLL Integrated Receiver for practical spectral radio astronomy is, so far, quite encouraging.
+The present state of development of the PLL integrated receiver for practical spectral radio astronomy is, so far, quite encouraging.
 The receiver contains well-understood elements and devices and is under test in the frequency range 350-450 GHz.
-In this frequency range the Fiske steps (FS) of the Nb-AlO_x-Nb FFO are closely spaced and almost overlapping due to the low losses and the dispersion in the long Josephson tunnel junction.
-The frequency gaps between the available LO bands corresponding to the voltage difference between subsequent FS's, where FFO phase locking is possible; do not exceed 5 GHz for the chosen FFO length.
+In this frequency range the FSs of the Nb-AlO_r-Nb FFO are closely spaced and almost overlapping due to the low losses and the dispersion in the long Josephson tunnel junction.
+The frequency gaps between the available LO bands corresponding to the voltage difference between subsequent FSs, where FFO phase locking is possible; do not exceed 5 GHz for the chosen FFO length.
 One may overcome these gaps by using a wide-band IF amplifier with wide enough bandwidth (2-4 GHz) to allow continuous frequency coverage while the FFO is biased and locked on adjacent FSs.
 Very recently the PLL integrated receiver has been tested successfully as a laboratory spectrometer.
-The effect of broadening of the SO_2 gas spectral line at 326.867 GHz has been demonstrated using a one-meter long gas cell.
+The effect of broadening of the SO2 gas spectral line at 326.867 GHz has been demonstrated using a 1-m long gas cell.
 These results will be published elsewhere.
-The results on FFO phase locking in the Flux Flow regime [18] make possible a development of a superconducting integrated receiver with phase locked local oscillator having extremely wide and continuous frequency coverage from 500 to 700 GHz.
+The results on FFO phase locking in the flux flow regime [18] make possible a development of a SIR with phase-locked local oscillator having extremely wide and continuous frequency coverage from 500 to 700 GHz.